How to Apply for a Permit

 - Pre-application consultation: Applicants are recommended to discuss their proposal with the Development Officer and/or Supervisor of Planning and Development.
 Call (403) 328-5525 to speak to staff.

 - Consult Land Use Bylaw: Applicants must consult the County’s Land Use Bylaw prior to making a Development Permit Application.
 If the proposed use of the land aligns with its current designation and discretionary uses, an application may be submitted.

 - Changes to existing land use: If the proposed use of the land does not conform to the current land use designation or regulations, an application for re-designation must be submitted and approved prior to the Development Permit application being made.

-- Application submitted: The application is submitted with the necessary forms, fees, and supporting information which varies depending on the project.
+- Application submitted: The application is submitted with the necessary forms (see below), fees, and supporting information which varies depending on the project.

 - Evaluation of application: the Development Authority reviews the application for missing information, evaluates the impact on adjacent properties, considers comments made from circulation to other agencies, and assesses the project’s compliance with the County’s Land Use Bylaw.
 If the application is considered a discretionary use, the adjacent/impacted landowners are notified of the application.

 - Decision: A decision is made by the Development Authority either approving or refusing the application.
 The applicant will be mailed a Notice of Decision.